aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 ::

-    Usage:  [OPTIONS] [PROFILE_NAME]
+    Usage:  [OPTIONS]

-      Set up a sane configuration with as little interaction as possible.
+      Setup a new profile where the database is automatically created and configured.

     Options:
-      --only-config                  Only configure the user and skip creating the database.
-      --set-default                  Set the profile as the new default.
-      -n, --non-interactive          Non-interactive mode: never prompt for input.
-      --backend [django|sqlalchemy]  Database backend to use.
-      --db-host TEXT                 Database server host.
-      --db-port INTEGER              Database server port.
-      --db-name TEXT                 Database name.
-      --db-username TEXT             Database user name.
-      --db-password TEXT             Database user password.
-      --repository DIRECTORY         Absolute path for the file system repository.
+      --profile PROFILE   The name of the new profile.
-      --email TEXT                   Email address that will be associated with your data and will be exported along with it, should you choose to share any of your work.
+      --email TEXT        Email address that serves as the user name and a way to identify data created by it.
       --first-name TEXT   First name of the user.
       --last-name TEXT    Last name of the user.
-      --institution TEXT             Institution name of the user.
+      --institution TEXT  Institution of the user.
+      --password TEXT     Optional password to connect to REST API.
       --help              Show this message and exit.

 .. _verdi_rehash: